 You have probably heard the phrase, “Milk does a body good.”
-Although calcium is an important mineral—its role in building and strengthening bone is undisputed— bones need other minerals and vitamins as well-including magnesium.
+Although calcium is an important mineral—its role in building and strengthening bones is undisputed— bones need other minerals and vitamins as well, including magnesium.
 Besides increasing the body’s ability to absorb calcium, magnesium helps bones by making them more flexible and, thus, less prone to fracture.
 According to Seelig, “Calcium is mostly found in the bones, and gives them much of their hardness; magnesium is found mainly in soft structures, like bone matrix, and gives bones some flexibility and resistance to brittleness.”

 Food Sources of Magnesium

 ||Tofu, soybeans, butter beans

 ||86 – 103